-The five finalists have been selected for the 2015 Quinlan Social Enterprise Competition, and the following is a description of these businesses.
+The following were the winners and finalists for the 2015 Quinlan Social Enterprise Competition, along with a description of the businesses.

 This social enterprise presents an affordable, one-step ordering process for effective tools that help a family start an early intervention program after their child is diagnosed with autism.
 The Chicago-based company offers monthly subscription activity boxes and a core system of therapy toolkits that are specifically designed for parents.